 You know that you want to serve your audience.
 What are some of the things that you can do to help them?

-With Suburbia Press, our objective is to educate and inform online business owners and marketers.
+We aim to educate and inform online business owners and marketers with Suburbia Press.

-We also want to recommend products and services that will help them achieve their business needs.
+We also want to recommend products and services to help them meet their business needs.

 Another objective is to inspire a sense of confidence about using online technology.
 When you lack confidence, you have the potential to make unnecessary mistakes or avoid necessary work.

 Think about your mission statement.
 It should provide a framework for you to create your objectives.

 In fact, notice how some of the objectives I just listed here are referenced inside of our mission statement.

 Those aren’t the only objectives you need, though.

 An objective is to be profitable so we can continue serving our audience.
 If you’re not profitable, you won’t be in business very long and your mission will fail.

 If you provide a service, you may have a Service Level Objective (SLA) to ensure that your customers have reasonable access to your service.